Improving Lives, One Property At A Time

-Most Rental Agreements, including ours, requires that a 30 day written notice be given when a tenant has decided to move.
+Most Rental Agreements require that a 30 day written notice be given when a tenant has decided to move.
 How exactly though does this work?
 Thirty days starting when?
 What other requirements are there of the notice?

-Many tenants get confused as to when they can move out without losing their deposit because of improper notice.
-Here again, giving the notice has nothing to do when you actually "physically" move.
+Giving of the notice has nothing to do when you actually "physically" move.
 It has to do with the amount of rent paid and basically giving the owner notice that the rental stream is going to stop.
-You could have physically moved out months ago, and just kept paying rent for your own personal reasons... and then given 30 days notice in the last month of your agreement.
-The 30 day notice has more to do with money than with when you actually physically move.
-Having said that, most tenants give notice when they are ready to actually move.
+You could have physically moved out months prior, and just kept paying rent for your own personal reasons... and then given 30 days notice in the last month of your agreement.

-So there are two requirements.
+There are two requirements.
 You must give a minimum of 30 days written notice, and it must be given on or before the first of the month.
 That means if you are moving out on the 15th of June, then your notice would have to be given on the 1st of May... which is 45 days early.
-Remember at least 30 days, and it must be on the 1st of any calendar month.

 Middle of the Month